mks-archive/concierge/README.md

 ###Allows API Clients to Delegate

 At first blush, you might not think Concierge would be the best solution for high performance API access.
-Consider the benefit of being able to offload calling multiple API calls and performing the required data transformations on a Concierge server rather than having to do all the work in a single mobile device or WordPress plugin?
+Consider the benefit of being able to offload calling multiple API calls and performing the required data transformations on a Concierge Server rather than having to do all the work in a single mobile device or WordPress plugin?
 Imagine being able to go write a named Concierge Script and then just being able to run it by accessing a single URL as you would an RSS feed?
 This is a large part of the vision of Concierge.

 ###Simplifies Requirements Discovery